About this event

 Dorota Dworakowska, MD, PhD, MRCP UK, Consultant, Diabetes and Endocrinology, Cleveland Clinic London

-Hormone replacement and the heart: Beyond oestrogens
+Hormone replacement and the heart: Estrogen and testosterone

 Leslie Cho